theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 ### Restrict access to Windows AD users (Kerberos authentication)

 1. Assign a Windows service account under which the Xtract Universal/Board Connector service runs.
 See [Running a service under a Windows service account](./server-security#running-a-service-under-a-windows-service-account).
-2. Activate TLS encryption as outlined in the [Prerequisite: Activating TLS encryption](./server-security#prerequisite-activating-tls-encryption).
+2. Activate TLS encryption as outlined in [Prerequisite: Activating TLS encryption](./server-security#prerequisite-activating-tls-encryption).
 3. Navigate to the menu bar and select **Server > Settings**.
 In the *Web Server* tab select *HTTPS - Restricted to AD users with Designer read access*.
 4. Switch to the *Configuration Server* tab.
 5. Add the Windows AD users or groups that are allowed to execute an extraction to [*Access Management*](./access-management#server-settings).